samsonOdunola/lampnet/README.md

 * - The mongodb noSQL database was used for this project.
 Each microservices are attached to their own database but they can still communicate with wach other.

 * **How to run application**
+* - Install dependencies:
+* - - Navigate to each service/Folder including the gateway folder.
+* - - Run the command "npm install" this will install all the dependencies needed for the project
 * - Servers:
-    The gateway serve is hosted locally on my machine at port 4000 "http://localhost:4000". inorder to start the the gateway server
+    The gateway serve is hosted locally on my machine at port 4000 "http://localhost:4000". in order to start the the gateway server
-* - 1.
-Move into the gateway directory "/gateway"
+* - - Move into the gateway directory "/gateway"
-* - 2.
-Run the command "npm start" to start the server or "npm run dev" to start the server in dev mode
+* - - Run the command "npm start" to start the server or "npm run dev" to start the server in dev mode
-* - 3.
-Once the gateway server is up and running, repaeat the same step for the other services i.e. Inventory, Product and suppliers
+* - - Once the gateway server is up and running, repaeat the same step for the other services i.e. Inventory, Product and suppliers
-* - 4.
-If you have done the above steps correctly, all four servers should be running independently.
+* - - If you have done the above steps correctly, all four servers should be running independently.

 * **Testing and Documentation**
 * - Swagger Ui: The swagger UI interface contains a detailed documentation of all the API calls that can be madeon this project.
 This can be located by entering "http://localhost:4000/api-docs" into the browser of your URL.Please ensure all the servers are running before testing!.